Semidefinite Programming and Nash Equilibria in Bimatrix Games: Bounding Payoffs and Strategy Exclusion in Symmetric Games

 \subsection{Bounding Payoffs}

 When designing policies that are subject to game theoretic behavior by agents, economists would often like to find one with a good socially optimal outcome, which usually corresponds to an equilibrium giving the maximum welfare.
-Hence, given a game, it is of interest to know the highest achievable welfare under any Nash equilibrium.
+Hence, given a game, it is of interest to know the highest achievable welfare under any Nash equilibrium. \jeffg{For symmetric games, symmetric equilibria are of particular interest as they reflect the notion that identical agents should behave similarly given identical options.}

-To address this problem, we begin as we did in Section~\ref{Nash as QP} by posing the question of maximizing the welfare under any Nash equilibrium as a quadratic program.
-Since the feasible set of this program is the set of Nash equilibria, the constraints are the same as those in the formulation in~(\ref{QCQP Formulation}), though the objective function is now the welfare: